 FREE ON-GOING DROP IN PROGRAMS

 -Ology Days, First and Third Fridays of the month, 3:30pm.
-(For school age children 6 and up).
+(For elementary and middle school age children).
 Each session will cover a different -ology topic (i.e. Biology, Geology, Cosmology, etc.)

 Nature Hikes will take place as part of scheduled programs, at random (will be posted on Facebook), or upon request for families or groups of 5 or more.